jacob-mennell/fast-insurance-claims/README.md

 - **View All Claims:** View all claims in a table, with refresh.
 - **View Logs:** View claim logs in a table, with refresh.
 - **Fraud Checker:** Enter a claim ID to check if it is suspicious/fraudulent using an AI model.
 Displays prediction and probability.
+- **Agent Query:** Use natural language to interact with the API tools (e.g., "What is the status of claim 123?").

 ## How the Setup Works